icfnext/aem-monitoring/README.md

 ## Monitoring Data Types
 AEM Monitoring provides multiple means of capturing analytics info.
 Each type has different storage and visualization options.
 Events are a collection of key/value pairs, metrics are real values, and counters are integers.
 All types are defined by a qualified name and a timestamp.

-## Setup
-AEM Monitoring can be run in several possible configurations.
-See [Supported Topologies](docs/topologies.md) for a comparison on each and setup instructions.